pr4deepr/GutAnalysisToolbox/README.md

 To get started, please go to the [Wiki page](https://github.com/pr4deepr/GutAnalysisToolbox/wiki).

+If you have any difficulties, suggestions or find any bugs, create a post under [Issues](https://github.com/pr4deepr/GutAnalysisToolbox/issues) or you could use the [Imagesc forum](https://forum.image.sc/).

 ## Installing and configuring GAT

 Click  on this video to watch how to install and configure FIJI and GAT